plumvillage/newsletter/src/2024/en/articles/joost-vriens--my-path-to-wake-up-schools.md

 {% image "article2024/joost/Image 19-02-24 at 21.56_e.jpg", "removeTopMargin" %}

-<p class="editors-preface">Joost Vriens (Dharma name is Attentive Mountain of the Heart)  lives in Eindhoven, Netherlands, and is a father of two grown up children and takes care of his mother.
+<p class="editors-preface">Joost Vriens (Dharma name is Attentive Mountain of the Heart)  lives in Eindhoven, Netherlands.
 He was a teacher at a secondary vocational school for 40 years.
 He supports Wake Up Schools and is a co-founder of a Dutch online Education Sangha.
 He also writes a weekly blog for the NIVOZ about the connection between mindfulness and being a teacher.</p>

 ## When reality hits